 The larger center section is perfect for both larger plants and those that have a tendency to crawl along the soil.
 This area has a lot of soil that allows the roots to grow deeply and also gives the perfect area for plants that need more room.

 The other planter has indeterminate tomatoes planted with cucumbers under them.
-(In North Carolina, cucumbers can sizzle in the summer heat, so the tomatoes give them some shade.)
+(In North Carolina, cucumbers can sizzle in the summer heat, and turn yellow prematurely, so the tomatoes give them some shade.)

 Smaller Side Planter Areas of the Raised Bed